Easy Chunky Crochet Cardigan Free Pattern

 You can probably tell from our patterns, that we love the oversized – for both sweaters and cardigans!
 It’s more comfortable and so much more cozy in the colder months.
 However with a made to measure pattern you are in control of all the customizations and if you want this a little less oversized or shorter on the length – you can do it.
 We also crocheted this longer in the total length and in the sleeves, but once again feel free to customize it to suit your own style!

 For this version we used Wool-Ease by Lionbrand Yarn.
 It’s a weight 4/medium/worsted but it feels like it is on the thicker side of a weight 4.
 On top of that we moved the crochet hook size up to a 6, so it crochets up fast.
-The pattern is written as a made to measure and customizable for any guage
+The pattern is written as a made to measure and customizable for any gauge.

 The great thing about crocheted cardigans is that you can still wear all your crochet tops and show them off.
 The one we have on here is by one of our favourite designers, Wan from Knitcroaddict and you can find out about the New Lacy Tank Top here and where to find the pattern.
 We also think the Forest Walk Easy Crochet Sweater Top would be a great long sleeve to layer underneath this too.